 Choose a Legitimate Company

-You probably don’t want to just reach out at random to people you don’t know very well for a house swap — instead, work with one of several companies that arrange these swaps, such as Home Exchange.
-Home Exchange charges an annual fee and has a network of over 400,000 listings in 187 countries, according to The Points Guy.
+You probably don’t want to just reach out to random to people you don’t know very well for a house swap — instead, work with one of several companies that arrange these swaps, such as Home Exchange.
+Home Exchange charges an annual fee and has a network of over 100,000 homes.
 You could also try Holiday Swap, which has a similar number of users and listings.

 In order to find something that really works, you may have to be flexible in both destination and travel time, according to The Points Guy — especially if you’re swapping internationally.
 Seasons may not sync up and international travel can take a lot of planning.